ronami/meta-typing/README.md

 - **Puzzles**

   - [N-Queens](src/nQueens/index.d.ts) - the problem of placing N chess queens on an N×N chessboard so that no two queens threaten each other.
+  - [Maze-solving](src/maze/index.d.ts) - find the shortest path to solve a maze with obstacles.
   - [Towers of Hanoi](src/hanoi/index.d.ts) - a mathematical game or puzzle that consists of three rods and a number of disks of different sizes.
   - [Binary trees](src/binaryTrees/index.d.ts) - a tree data structure in which each node has at most two children.
   - [Square Matrix Rotation](src/rotateMatrix/index.d.ts) - you are given an N×N 2D matrix (representing an image).
 Rotate the matrix by 90 degrees (clockwise and counter-clockwise).